Crystal Lake Park Canada Geese Population and Management

 A coyote decoy, which must be moved frequently, is one of the management strategies the park district employed early on.
 More recently, a licensed and trained dog hazing service has helped limit goose impacts in portions of the park.

-Charity Harvest/ Goose Collection and Donation
+Charity Harvest/Geese Collection and Donation Summer 2020

 A timeline of goose management in Crystal Lake Park